Hordle

-The present parish church, All Saints, was built in 1872 and succeeded a previous building on the same site dating from 1830 which fell down.
-Prior to this, the parish church was for some 700 years located a mile further south, where the churchyard still remains at Hordle Cliff.
-The local tradition telling of the existence of the original village near the church, which has disappeared into the sea owing to cliff erosion, is a myth although there is no doubting the substantial (and ongoing) coastal erosion.

 History

 The name Hordle is generally believed to mean hoard hill – OE hordhyll – (treasure hill), There is no connection with "Golden Hill" which lies on the main road from Hordle to Ashley and which is a Victorian invention as is Silver Street.
 In modern times, one 4th-century copper coin (of Maximus) has been found in a garden near Golden Hill.

 Hordle is listed in the Domesday Book of 1086 when it comprised the manors of Hordle and Arnwood.
 Hordle manor then belonged to Oidelard, who held it of Ralph de Mortimer.
 Afterwards held by the de Redvers family, Earls of Devon, it was granted to Pagan Trenchard around 1140.

 Two separate manors evolved, one the Trenchard Manor and the other that held by Breamore Priory.

 The priory manor was afterwards known as the manor of Hordle Breamore.
 The priory continued to hold the estate up to the Dissolution.
 In 1537 the estate was granted to Henry Courtenay, 1st Marquess of Exeter and his wife Gertrude.
 In 1578, however, it belonged to Thomas Carew, who dying that year was succeeded by his son Henry.
 It passed to his son Henry in 1614, and then to his son George in 1639.
 It passed through various hands until it was purchased in 1863 by Colonel Frederick Clinton whose family sold the estate in the 1950s.

 The manor of Hordle Trenchard was held by Henry Trenchard in the 13th century together with Sharprix (modern Walhampton).
 His successor John Trenchard was in 1309 described as chief lord of Hordle, and in 1346 the estate belonged to another Henry Trenchard.
 In 1428 John Trenchard was lord of Hordle, but later in the same year, no doubt after his death, Robert Dingley and John Lisle owned the half fee which had once belonged to him.
 In 1633 it was again in the hands of a distantly related branch of the Trenchards, Sir Thomas Trenchard, suffering a recovery of the manor of Hordle, which had belonged to his father, Sir George.
 In 1747 the manor was sold to William Rickman and a few years later it was acquired by Edward Ives, who in 1773 conveyed it to John Missing.
 It probably merged with the main manor in the 19th century.